Get a property report and suburb profile for any property in Newtown

 • Is it expensive to live in Newtown?

-Living in Newtown is quite expensive, which is not surprising given its popularity and proximity to Sydney’s central business district.
-The current median house price is a hefty $1,947,500, while units are more affordable at $828,500.
-Renting is also on the higher side, with houses averaging $898 per week and units at $630 per week.
-These figures suggest that housing, whether buying or renting, will take a significant chunk out of your budget.
+Living in Newtown is quite expensive, reflecting its vibrant atmosphere and proximity to Sydney's central business district.
+The median house price is around $1,825,000, while units are more affordable at $834,500.
+Renting in Newtown also comes with a hefty price tag, with houses averaging $895 per week and units at $640 per week.
+These figures indicate that housing costs in Newtown are significantly high.

 Disclaimer: To assess whether a suburb is considered expensive, we’ve looked at mortgage and rental costs as a proportion of the average local salary.
 That said, everyone’s financial situation is different, so it's important to consider your own circumstances when deciding which suburb is right for you.